 Inframet offers two type of systems for testing multi-sensor surveillance systems: MS systems and MIM systems.

 MS series system are Inframet primary test systems to support testing and boresight multi-sensor surveillance systems.
-MS systems are quasi universal test systems optimized for task of extensive testing and boresighting of big/medium size multi-sensor surveillance systems at laboratory/depot conditions.
+MS systems are quasi universal test systems optimized for task of extensive testing and boresighting of big/medim size multi-sensor surveillance systems at laboratory/depot conditions.
 Some of Inframet customers built special platforms that make possible transport of these systems and they carry out tests outside laboratory.
 However, such situation is an exception from the rule.
-Inframet can also deliver optional MIS moblile test systems that can be considered as a special lightweight mobile version of MS optimized for testing small size multi-sensor systems.

 Fig. 1.
 Photo of MS300 test system

 MS test systems are expensive.
-Therefore Inframet offers also low cost MIM systems of significantly limited test capabilities.
-Therefore MIM is a perfect tool for manufacturers of multi sensor imaging systems or maintenance workshops that need simple, low cost tool to check focusing, resolution, sensitivity and boresight errors of simple multi-sensor imaging system built as a set of several imagers.
+Therefore Inframet offers also lower cost MIM systems of significantly limited test capabilities.
+MIM systems are based on the same collimators but use simple radiation sources and targets exchange tools.
+MIM is also a non computerized system.
+Therefore MIM is a perfect tool for manufacturers of multi sensor imaging systems or maintenance workshops that need simple, lower cost tool to check focusing, resolution, sensitivity and boresight errors of multi-sensor imaging system.